 Special relativity makes time slow down for matter objects as they move faster to keep the speed of light constant.
-Einstein didn’t explain why, but here it is because moving faster increases the quantum network load.
-Our game of life slows down under load for the same reason that a game screen slows down when there is a big battle (2.3.1).
+Einstein didn’t explain why, but the reason given here is that moving faster increases the load on the quantum network.
+Our game of life then slows down at high speed for the same reason that a game screen slows down when there is lot of movement in a big battle (2.3.1).

 His example of an astronaut who returns after years of high-speed space travel to find that his twin on earth is an old man then could happen.
 Experiments confirm that a muon traveling at 99.5% of the speed of light, which should travel 300 meters in its millionth of a second life, actually travels 3,000m, so speed extended its life tenfold.
 Relativity lets a rocket accelerating at one g go to our nearest galaxy and back in 60 years, but it would return to an earth that is four million years older (Harrison, 1986, p157).
 For the rocket crew, time would pass as usual, but as thousands of years pass on earth for each of their years, they are actually in slow motion.